kytos-ng/kytos-ng.github.io/napps/mongodb.md

 ### Why not an ORM?

-- 1) `pymongo` has demonstrated to be sufficient for our needs, it abstract connection pools and threads, but still exposes lower level constructs and allows you to use locks and deal with concurrency issues, which is crucial to have this kind of control considering how much concurrency is involved on Kytos-ng platform.
+- 1) `pymongo` has demonstrated to be sufficient for our needs, it abstracts connection pools and threads, but still exposes lower level constructs and allows you to use locks and deal with concurrency issues, which is crucial to have this kind of control considering how much concurrency is involved on Kytos-ng and NApps.
-- 2) `pymongo` is very lightweight and the official driver, it's really great that it pretty much has one-to-one mapping to every operation that you'll find in the documentation, so as long as you find information in the docs, learning and finding solutions how to do it with `pymongo` should be very similar, unlike ORMs that sometimes abstract way too much, and you'd have to figure out if it's supported or read their source code to see how it's been implemented.
+- 2) `pymongo` is very lightweight and the official driver, it's really great that it pretty much has one-to-one mapping to every operation that you'll find in the documentation, so as long as you find information in the docs, learning and finding solutions how to do it with `pymongo` should be very similar, unlike ORMs that sometimes abstract too much or force an entire different interface, and you'd have to figure out if it's supported or read their source code to see how it's been implemented.
 So far, in 2022, there's no SQLAlchemy-like library out there that doesn't abstract too much while empowering to solve problems easily and understanding how the database operations will be translated.
-- 3) Some ORMs have `asyncio` support compatible drivers, but sometimes still over abstract, so composing with kytos `asyncio` core could be challenging to evolve, unlike [motor, which is an official MongoDB async driver](https://github.com/mongodb/motor) that has been designed to compose well with `pymongo` and `asyncio`.
+- 3) Some ORMs have `asyncio` support compatible drivers, but sometimes still over abstract, so composing with kytos `asyncio` core would be challenging to evolve, unlike [motor](https://github.com/mongodb/motor) an official MongoDB async driver that has been designed to compose well with `pymongo` and `asyncio`.

 ### Why `pydantic` for database models?

 - `pydantic` is stable, battle-tested, and it's great at parsing schemas while ensuring validations too.
-It's also aligned with potential usage to parse and validate events when the existing validations don't cover it.
+It's also aligned with potential usage to parse and validate events when the existing validations don't cover yet.